 The following is a guest post from social scientist Arkadiusz Wiśniowski of the University of Southampton.

-In the figure below the blue line indicates the time trend in the percentage of responses favoring independence (excluding undecided and those not voting) in the polls.
+In the figure below, the blue line indicates the time trend in the percentage of responses favoring independence (excluding undecided and those not voting) in the polls.
 The probability distribution, shown in red on the right-hand side of the figure, indicates the predicted share of votes for Scottish independence on referendum day.
-Our forecast suggests the odds of a Yes vote for independence are fading fast.
-The forecast is now centered at 47 percent with the 95 percent predictive interval ranging from 44 percent to 51 percent.
-This differs substantially from our forecast approximately three weeks ago, reflecting this sharp movement in the polls.
-The probability that Yes campaign will obtain more than 50 percent of the vote is now only just above 5 percent.
+Our forecast suggests a close result, which might surprise some readers given that support for independence has never been ahead in the polls.
+However, this reflects the narrowing of the polls in the past few months, and our model picks up this trend – and projects it forward.
+The distribution of possible outcomes is centered at 49 percent, and the 95 percent predictive interval ranges from 44 percent to 54 percent.
+This means that we cannot conclude with any certainty about the final outcome.
+In other words, just two months before the referendum, the estimated odds of Scotland gaining independence against remaining in the UK remain almost even, with a very slight tendency towards the status quo.